emmacadavra/ci-portfolio1-spc/README.md

 * Although I didn't decide to use it in my final commit, some of my testing screenshots show that I used a linear gradient background for the Call To Action used in Section One, which was created using [CSSGradient.io](https://cssgradient.io/).

-* My understanding of Flexbox is almost entirely thanks to [Traversy Media's Flexbox Crash Course 2022 YouTube video](https://youtu.be/3YW65K6LcIA), and so there is likely a lot of similarity in the methods I have used.
+* My understanding of Flexbox is almost entirely thanks to [Traversy Media's Flexbox Crash Course 2022 YouTube video](https://youtu.be/3YW65K6LcIA), and a follow-up demonstration by [Damon Kreft](https://github.com/damon-kreft) to help me better understand flex-wrap, flex-grow, and flex-basis.
+Although I wrote the code myself, it is thanks to them that I understood what I needed to do.

-* Throughout the project, I often utilised and relied upon [MDN Web Docs](https://developer.mozilla.org/en-US/), [Stack Overflow](https://stackoverflow.com/), [W3Schools](https://www.w3schools.com/) and Code Institute's Programme Content and Slack Channels as references whenever I was stuck or needed to refresh my knowledge.
+* Throughout the project, I often utilised and relied upon [MDN Web Docs](https://developer.mozilla.org/en-US/), [Stack Overflow](https://stackoverflow.com/), [W3Schools](https://www.w3schools.com/) and Code Institute's Programme Content and Slack Channels as references when I was stuck or needed to refresh my knowledge.

 ### **Content**